tomm1998/airlines/README.md

-A small project for a job interview to kayak in react
+a small exercixe of a coding challenge for a frontend developer position

 ## Install and run